-22.07 Investigation of Accidents
+22.7 Investigation of Accidents

-The Occupational Health and Safety Committees, as provided in Article 22.02, shall be notified of each accident or injury and shall investigate and report to the Union and Employer on the nature and cause of the accident or injury.
-In the event of a fatality the College shall immediately notify the President or his/her designate of the nature and circumstances of the accident.
+The Occupational Health and Safety Committees, as provided in Article 22.2, shall be notified of each accident or injury and shall investigate and report to the Union and Employer on the nature and cause of

-22.08 Occupational First Aid Requirements
+22.8 Occupational First Aid Requirements

-- a) The Union and the Employer agree that the Occupational First Aid Regulations made pursuant to the Worker's Compensation Act shall be fully complied with. - b) Where the Employer requires an employee to perform first aid duties in addition to the normal requirements of the job, the cost of obtaining and renewing the Occupational First Aid Certificate shall be borne by the Employer and leave to take the necessary courses shall be granted with pay. - c) An additional payment shall be granted to employees on the basis of the type of Occupational First Aid Certificate they are required to possess under this Article, as follows:
+- (a) The Union and the Employer agree that the Occupational First Aid Regulations made pursuant to the Workers Compensation Act shall be fully complied with. - (b) Where the Employer requires an employee to perform first aid duties in addition to the normal requirements of the job, the cost of obtaining and renewing the Occupational First Aid Certificate shall be borne by the Employer and leave to take the necessary courses shall be granted with pay. - (c) An additional payment shall be granted to employees on the basis of the type of Occupational First Aid Certificate they are required to possess under this article, as follows:

-Occupational First Aid Certificate, Class "3" - \$60 per month Occupational First Aid Certificate, Class "2" - \$50 per month Occupational First Aid Certificate, Class "1" - \$40 per month
+Occupational First Aid Certificate, Class 3 - \$60 per month

+Occupational First Aid Certificate, Class 2 - \$50 per month

+Occupational First Aid Certificate, Class 1 - \$40 per month

-22.09 Occupational Health and Safety Courses
+22.9 Occupational Health and Safety Courses

 There shall be established a Joint Committee composed of two (2) representatives of the Employer and two (2) representatives of the Union.
-The committee, in consultation with the Worker's Compensation Board, shall develop a training program for Occupational Health and Safety Committee members dealing with the objectives and duties of Occupational Health and Safety Committees.
+The committee, in consultation with the Workers' Compensation Board, shall develop a training program for Occupational Health and Safety Committee members dealing with the objectives and duties of Occupational Health and Safety Committees.